hacks-guide/Guide_3DS/docs/installing-boot9strap-(ssloth-browser).md

 ::: danger

 If you receive a prompt telling you to update your console, STOP!
-Redo Section II from the beginning and ensure you have inserted the proxy correctly.
+Redo Section II from the beginning and ensure you have set up the proxy correctly.

 :::